Improved Approximation Algorithms and Hardness Results for Shortest Common Superstring with Reverse Complements: Introduction

 We overcome these difficulties by introducing a novel gadget construction that reduces the resulting constrained minimum-weight cycle cover problem to a weighted perfect matching problem in a general graph.

-\begin{theorem} The SCS-RC problem admits an $\frac{8}{3}$-approximation algorithm. \end{theorem} On the hardness side, we show that approximation hardness for SCS transfers to SCS-RC. \begin{theorem} If SCS-RC can be approximated within a factor of $\beta$, then SCS can also be approximated within a factor of $\beta$. \end{theorem} We further show that this hardness result persists even when the alphabet size is restricted to four, corresponding to the DNA alphabet $\Sigma_{\mathrm{DNA}} = \{\texttt{A}, \texttt{C}, \texttt{G}, \texttt{T}\}$, where (\texttt{A}, \texttt{T}) and (\texttt{C}, \texttt{G}) are complementary pairs. \begin{theorem} If SCS-RC can be approximated within a factor of $\beta$ on instances over the DNA alphabet, then SCS-RC can also be approximated within a factor of $\beta$ on instances over an arbitrary alphabet. \end{theorem} By combining \cref{thm: SCS -> SCS-RC reduction,thm: arbitrary -> quaternary alphabet reduction} with the known hardness result that it is NP-hard to approximate SCS within a factor better than $\frac{333}{332}$ \cite{333/332.inapprox.CATS2013}, we obtain \cref{corollary: hardness result}.
+\begin{theorem} The SCS-RC problem admits an $\frac{8}{3}$-approximation algorithm. \end{theorem} On the hardness side, we show that approximation hardness for SCS transfers to SCS-RC. \begin{restatable}{theorem}{SCStoSCSRCreduction} If SCS-RC can be approximated within a factor of $\beta$, then SCS can also be approximated within a factor of $\beta$. \end{restatable} We further show that this hardness result persists even when the alphabet size is restricted to four, corresponding to the DNA alphabet $\Sigma_{\mathrm{DNA}} = \{\texttt{A}, \texttt{C}, \texttt{G}, \texttt{T}\}$, where (\texttt{A}, \texttt{T}) and (\texttt{C}, \texttt{G}) are complementary pairs. \begin{restatable}{theorem}{ToQuaternaryReduction} If SCS-RC can be approximated within a factor of $\beta$ on instances over the DNA alphabet, then SCS-RC can also be approximated within a factor of $\beta$ on instances over an arbitrary alphabet. \end{restatable} By combining \cref{thm: SCS -> SCS-RC reduction,thm: arbitrary -> quaternary alphabet reduction} with the known hardness result that it is NP-hard to approximate SCS within a factor better than $\frac{333}{332}$ \cite{333/332.inapprox.CATS2013}, we obtain \cref{corollary: hardness result}.

 \begin{corollary} It is NP-hard to approximate SCS-RC within a factor better than $\frac{333}{332}$.
 This holds even for the DNA alphabet. \end{corollary}